fatimaabaiji/Get_It_Done/README.md

 - Create a step-by-step guide in the README, detailing how to set up the environment, including dependencies and configuration.

 #### Ensure Security in Deployment
-- Turn off DEBUG mode in settings and configure allowed hosts.
+- Turn off DEBUG, allowed hosts.
-- Ensure security settings follow best practices.

 ####  Design and Implement a Custom Data Model
-- Ensure custom models serve the application requirements effectively, following appropriate relationships based on project needs.
+- Make suree custom models serve the application requirements effectively.

 #### Debugging Assistance